Local Producer Loan Program FAQ

 "We have set up an annual budget of $10 million* to promote local agriculture (especially animal agriculture) wherever we have stores through long-term loans at low rates of interest.
 Select Regional and Store Buyers will be empowered to extend these loans to help support smaller scale agricultural entrepreneurs.
 This money will be used to help local producers of grass fed beef, goat milk dairies, organic pasture based eggs, animal compassionate dairy cows, chickens, turkeys, sheep, pigs, etc. Some of the money will also be used to help support local vegetable farmers as well.
 It is Whole Foods Market's intention to help finance local agriculture all over the United States.
 We are going to 'walk our talk' with financial support for local, small scale agriculture.

 "We are inspired by the initial success of our Whole Planet Foundation's work with micro-credit loans in developing world communities that we trade with.
-We see that these small loans are making a huge difference in the lives of poor people in Guatemala and Costa Rica (with new loan projects being set up in India and Honduras in 2007-and eventually around the 'whole planet').
+We see that these small loans are making a huge difference in the lives of more than 500,000 impoverished entrepreneurs in 59 different countries.
 We intend to do a similar thing to support local agriculture wherever we have stores.
-We believe this financial assistance of $10 million per year can make a very significant difference in helping local agriculture grow and flourish across the United States and in parts of Canada and the U.K. as well.
-Each year we will make an additional $10 million available for loans.
+We believe this financial assistance of $10 million* per year can make a very significant difference in helping local agriculture grow and flourish across the United States and in parts of Canada and the U.K. as well.
+Each year we will make an additional $10 million* available for loans.
 Also as the loans are paid back, we will recycle the returned capital back into additional loans.
 Over time this will result in a very positive and strong multiplier effect on local agriculture."

 How do I apply?